 Every boat has lines for fuel to move to engines.
 Before cleaning, you must disconnect these lines to prevent water and cleaner from getting into and damaging the motors.
 The lines’ position varies slightly among boats.
 You should check the manual for specific instructions.

-While you are here, clean the fuel lines by removing all dirt accumulated on them using clean water.
+While you are here, clean the fuel lines by removing all dirt accumulated using clean water.
 If they are clogged inside, you might need an Aerosol injected cleaner.
 It is a detergent but comes with an injector for fuel line deep cleaning.

 Step 3: Remove the old fuel filter